 Python packages can be installed either globally (a.k.a system wide), or in user-space.
-We do not recommend installing scrapy system wide.
+We do not recommend installing Scrapy system wide.

-Instead, we recommend that you install scrapy within a so-called "virtual environment" (virtualenv).
-Virtualenvs allow you to not conflict with already-installed Python system packages (which could break some of your system tools and scripts), and still install packages normally with pip (without sudo and the likes).
+Instead, we recommend that you install Scrapy within a so-called "virtual environment" (venv).
+Virtual environments allow you to not conflict with already-installed Python system packages (which could break some of your system tools and scripts), and still install packages normally with pip (without sudo and the likes).